Video: Corona Family after Almeda Drive Fires

 Hear Jocksana Corona’s touching story about how Oregon’s Labor Day 2020 fires impacted her and her family.

-In this video, good neighbor Jacksana Corona, tells her family's story about being alerted to the Ashland Fire and the harrowing experience of looking for pets and warning other neighbors of the pending evacuation.
+In this video, good neighbor Jocksana Corona, tells her family's story about being alerted to the Ashland Fire and the harrowing experience of looking for pets and warning other neighbors of the pending evacuation.

 Jocksana Corona had a heightened concern when she observed the extreme winds in her neighborhood.
 Shortly after she received an alert about the extensive fire in Ashland.
 Jocksana astutely notified her Spanish-speaking neighbors and decided to evacuate.